tousiftanzeeeem/cuet-micro-ops-hackthon-2025/ARCHITECTURE.md

   If a connection breaks, the client reconnects using the existing jobId.
 The server simply returns the status of the running job rather than spawning a new background worker.
 This ensures 1 Job = 1 Worker process, regardless of how many times the client disconnects or retries.

 ### Disadvantages
-  For large file download during polling , progress bar not updating real time due to latency
+  -For large file download during polling , progress bar not updating real time due to latency
 ---

 ## 3. Implementation Details